druizgui/Img2Html/README.md

 This is a console tool in Net core 2.0 that allow you to read images and convert to HTML image tag using base64 codification.

-This tool is very useful for create rich content and use inside html email content for prevent email tools incompatibility.
+This tool is very useful for create rich content and use inside HTML email content for prevent incompatibilities.

+The tool read images from a specified directory and generates HMTL file with the `img` tags.

+## Usage

+    img2htm <path>

+`<path>`    The path must be contains images in the top level.

+In the same directory the tool generates the file `ImagesAsBase64.html`.
+This file contains images as base64 format and the attribute `title` with the file name.

-Use img base64 tag like this:
+Use Img Base64 generated tag like this:

-### embed style
+## Embed style

 Use like a style to apply: